Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meanwhile, former US President Donald Trump's campaign raised $382 million directly, of which 28% came from small donors, and affiliated committees contributed $694 million.

-Other major Republican supporters include packaging industry insiders Richard and Elizabeth Uihlein and casino magnate Miriam Adelson, billionaire Elon Musk, and hedge fund investor Kenneth Griffin, each of whom has donated more than $100 to Mr Trump and Republican causes.
+Other major Republican supporters include packaging industry insider Richard and Elizabeth Uihlein, casino magnate Miriam Adelson, billionaire Elon Musk, and hedge fund investor Kenneth Griffin, each of whom has contributed more than $100 million to Mr. Trump and Republican causes.

-In total, $10.5 billion was spent on campaign ads in races ranging from presidential to local officials, according to data released by ad tracking firm AdImpact.
+In total, $10.5 billion has been spent on campaign ads in races ranging from presidential to local officials, according to data released by ad tracking firm AdImpact.

-The Harris and Trump presidential campaigns spent a combined $2.6 billion on advertising between March and November 1.
+The presidential campaigns of Ms. Harris and Mr. Trump spent a combined $2.6 billion on ads between March and November 1.
 The Democrats spent $1.6 billion, while the Republicans spent $993 million.

 Pennsylvania leads the battleground states in spending for the presidential election with $264 million, followed by Michigan with $151 million and Georgia with $137 million.